lukplamino/DADS7202_HW01_Coupon_Group/README.md

 #### 🔨How to solve imbalance data:
 We found some features experience imbalance problem since it is dominated by only one class ('toCoupon_GEQ5min': All '1') or one of the class contributes to over 80% ('toCoupon_GEQ25min')
 Consequently, we drop those columns out.
+And responsible result ('Y') seems be fine without imbalance (60/40)

 All in all, data set is ...
 **Devide `21 Attributes` into 3 groups**